 According to the first estimate, real GDP in the Eurozone contracted slightly in Q3 (-0.1% q/q) after two quarters of stagnation.
 The negative effects of monetary tightening are expected to continue to weigh on economic activity this winter.
 Apart from the possibility of a small technical recession in the second half of 2023, activity is expected to stabilize in the first quarter of 2024, before a more pronounced recovery from spring onwards.
 This would be underpinned by a first rate cut by the ECB, which we expect to happen in April.
-This monetary easing would accompany the inflation decline, which is expected to come close to the 2% target by the end of the year: interest rates in real terms and the degree of monetary restriction would remain about unchanged.
-However, disinflation along with the dynamism of wages is expected to support household purchasing power and consumption.
+This monetary easing would accompany the inflation decline, which is expected to come close to the 2% target during the second quarter.
+Disinflation, along with the dynamism of wages, is expected to support household purchasing power and consumption.
 Growth should also be supported by NGEU disbursements and its deployment on the ground.